-Investment income (loss) consists of interest, dividends, income distributions from pooled funds, and realized and unrealized gains and losses.
-Investment income earned on Restricted Fund or Capital Asset Fund resources that must be spent on donor-restricted activities is recognized as revenue of the respective fund.
-General investment income earned on Restricted Fund, Capital Asset Fund and General Fund resources is recognized as revenue of the General Fund.
+Investment income (loss) consists of interest, dividends, income distributions from pooled fund, and realized and unrealized gains and losses.
+Investment income earned on Restricted fund or Capital Asset fund resources that must be spent on donor-restricted activities is recognized as revenue of the respective fund.
+General investment income earned on Restricted fund, Capital Asset fund and General fund resources is recognized as revenue of the General fund.
 Investment losses are allocated in a manner consistent with investment income.

-Expense Allocation
+Expense allocation